Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Simons Foundation - 推荐/2 Win Abel Prize for Work That Bridged Math and Computer Science, The New York Times.md

 ---
-title: 2 Win Abel Prize for Work That Bridged Math and Computer Science, The New York Times
+title: '2 Win Abel Prize for Work That Bridged Math and Computer Science, The New York Times'
 categories:
     - 新媒体
     - Simons Foundation - 推荐